Community Health Worker

 @ William J. Harrison Education Center

 Community health workers are trusted members of the community they serve who assist individuals and communities in their adoption of healthy behaviors.
-Community Health Workers may conduct outreach for medical personnel or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.
+Community Health Workers may conduct outreach for community or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.

 Additionally, community health workers may also provide: information on available resources, social support and informal counseling, advocate for individuals and community health needs, services such as first aid and blood pressure screening and collect data to help identify community health needs.